 The shortage of oxygen and the toxins in the thick red-hot smoke can also render a person unconscious pretty quickly, and then of course the fire itself will claim its victim.

-Should you find yourself in this dreadful situation, then the advice is to remember that heat and smoke rise and gather at ceiling height, so stay close to the floor and crawl out to the nearest exit.
+Should you find yourself in this dreadful situation, you need to remember that heat and smoke rise and gather at ceiling height, so stay close to the floor and crawl out to the nearest exit.

-That said, the best course of action is to prevent this dreadful catastrophe happening from the outset by being mindful of the dangers and taking steps to prevent a fire from starting in the first place.
-And if a fire does start, then having suitable measures and plans in place to facilitate an early warning and speedy safe exit.
+That said, the best course of action is to prevent this dreadful scenario from happening at the outset by being mindful of the dangers and taking steps to prevent a fire from starting in the first place.
+And if a fire does start, then having suitable measures and plans in place to facilitate an early warning and speedy safe exit will go a long way to ensuring getting out to safety.

 Tips to prevent a house fire.